mariaalouisaa/learn-gatsby/README.md

   Gatsby minimal starter
 </h1>

-## 🚀 Quick start
+## 🚀 Quick intro to Gatsby

-Learning the basics of Gatsby by following the https://www.gatsbyjs.com/docs/tutorial/
+I am learning the basics of Gatsby by following the https://www.gatsbyjs.com/docs/tutorial/

 So far I have:
 - Set up the development enviroment